 This list has a variety of people, like Rob Hall and Toni Kurz, in it.
 Featuring Everest climbers, female rock climbers, and more, this list has it all.These notable mountaineering deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has died while climbing mountains as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-- Photo: Metaweb (FB) / Public domainGeorge Herbert Leigh Mallory was an English mountaineer who took part in the first three British expeditions to Mount Everest in the early 1920s.
-During the 1924 British Mount Everest expedition, Mallory and his climbing partner Andrew "Sandy" Irvine both disappeared on the North-East ridge during their attempt to make the first ascent of the world's highest mountain.
-The pair were last seen when they were about 800 vertical feet from the summit.
+- Photo: Metaweb (FB) / Public domainGeorge Herbert Leigh Mallory (18 June 1886 – 8 or 9 June 1924) was an English mountaineer who took part in the first three British expeditions to Mount Everest, in the early 1920s.
+During the 1924 British Mount Everest expedition, Mallory and his climbing partner, Andrew "Sandy" Irvine, disappeared on the north-east ridge during their attempt to make the first ascent of the world's highest mountain.
+The pair were last seen when they were about 800 vertical feet (245 m) from the summit.
 Mallory's ultimate fate was unknown for 75 years, until his body was discovered on 1 May 1999 by an expedition that had set out to search for the climbers' remains.
-Whether Mallory and Irvine reached the summit of Everest before they died remains a ...more on Wikipedia
+Whether Mallory and Irvine had reached the ...more

-Age: Died at 38 (1886-1924)
+- Age: Dec. at 37 (1886-1924)

-Age: Died at 33 (1975-2008)
+- Age: Dec. at 33 (1975-2008)

-Age: Died at 32 (1950-1982)
+- Age: Dec. at 31 (1950-1982)

-Andrew "Sandy" Comyn Irvine was an English mountaineer who took part in the 1924 British Everest Expedition, the third British expedition to the world's highest mountain, Mount Everest.
-While attempting the first ascent of Mount Everest, he and his climbing partner George Mallory disappeared somewhere high on the mountain's northeast ridge.
-The pair were last sighted only a few hundred metres from the summit.
+- Photo: Metaweb (FB) / Public domainAndrew Comyn "Sandy" Irvine (8 April 1902 – 8 or 9 June 1924) was an English mountaineer who took part in the 1924 British Everest Expedition, the third British expedition to the world's highest (8,848 m) mountain, Mount Everest.
+While attempting the first ascent of Mount Everest, his climbing partner George Mallory and he disappeared somewhere high on the mountain's northeast ridge.
+The pair was last sighted only a few hundred metres from the summit, and if the pair reached the summit before they perished is unknown.
 Mallory's body was found in 1999, but Irvine's body has never been found. ...more

-Age: Died at 22 (1902-1924)
+- Age: Dec. at 22 (1902-1924)